bencardoen/imaris_reader/README.md

 ### Running
 ```
 $source activate imr
-$jupyter notebook # Opens your webbrowser on localhost:8888
+$jupyter notebook
 ```
 * Select Imaris_Reader.ipynb

+This will open a webbrowser of your choice.